 All stewards should be properly trained and competent, as they will need to be constantly on the lookout for hazards, which could develop during the event.
 They may also be required to guide vehicles, clear emergency exits, and sort out any behavioural problems.
-Specific training should be provided for basic first aid assistance and fire fighting.
-Stewards may require personal protective clothing such as hats, boots, gloves or coats.
+Specific training should be provided for basic first aid assistance and firefighting.
+Stewards may require personal protective equipment such as hats, boots, gloves or coats.
 For evening events, they may need to be issued with torches.
 At all day events, duty rotas will be required.

 Visitors: The type of event and the numbers attending will determine the measures needed.